-- The Law of Ukraine On State Control over Enforcement of Legislation for Foods, Feeds, Byproducts of Animal Origin, Animal Health and Wellbeing; - The Law of Ukraine On the Main Principles and Requirements for Food Products Safety and Quality (Edition as of January 1, 2016); - The Law On Feed Safety and Hygiene of August 6, 2019; - The Law On State Regulations of Imported Food Products of July 17, 1997; - The Law of Ukraine No. 3037-III On Ensuring Sanitary and Epidemic Safety of the Population of February 7, 2002; - Medical and Biological Requirements and Sanitary Norms of Quality of Raw Food Materials and Food Products (approved by the USSR Ministry of Health, Order # N 5061-89 dated August 1 1989); - Order No. 1114 On Adoption of Hygiene Requirements to Food Supplements of December 19, 2013; - The GOU Decree No. 442 adopted on September 10, 2014 On optimization of the Central Government Bodies by which the single food safety authority was created. - The Law On Information for Consumers on Food Products went into power in August of 2019;

-• Decree No. 537 On Wartime State Controls Measures over Imports to the Customs Territory of Ukraine of Foods, Feeds, Byproducts of Animal Origin and Animal Welfare.
+- The Law of Ukraine On Materials and Objects Intended for Contacts with Food Products (adopted in November of 2022 and will go into force in November 2025); - The Law of Ukraine On State Control over Enforcement of Legislation for Foods, Feeds, Byproducts of Animal Origin, Animal Health and Wellbeing of May 18, 2017; - The Law of Ukraine On the Main Principles and Requirements for Food Products Safety and Quality (Edition as of January 1, 2016); - The Law On Feed Safety and Hygiene of August 6, 2019; - The Law On State Regulations of Imported Food Products of July 17, 1997; - The Law of Ukraine No. 3037-III On Ensuring Sanitary and Epidemic Safety of the Population of February 7, 2002; - Order No. 1114 On Adoption of Hygiene Requirements to Food Supplements of December 19, 2013; - The GOU Decree No. 442, adopted on September 10, 2014, On the optimization of the Central Government Bodies by which the single food safety authority was created. - The Law On Information for Consumers on Food Products was enacted in August 2019; - Decree No. 537 On Wartime State Controls Measures over Imports to the Customs Territory of Ukraine of Foods, Feeds, Byproducts of Animal Origin, and Animal Welfare.